clsendmove/tf2-hwid-spoofer/README.md

 - just download the release then just run FuckTF2Spoofer.exe
 - thats it

+# Notes:
+- If you compiled it and you don't have the "stuff" folder like in the release, it WONT spoof.
+- Beacuse, all of the spoofers are in the "stuff" folder.

 # credits
 - SecHex (Usermode)
 - "Lydian Spoofer".
 (Serial Number Spoofer, Driver.)